 Get creative, add props if your pet will let you.
 Try different angles and different blur backgrounds.

 When it comes to photography, the expression “Eyes are the window to the soul” rings especially true.
 Unless you're taking a picture of your pet sleeping.
 In that case, focus on the eyelids so the pet remains the center of the photo.
 These pictures tend to be the easiest to take because your pet is not moving around.
 Keep in mind that a picture of a sleeping pet generally will not result in a good pet portrait.

 Every pet has a unique personality trait and you should try to display your pets unique character in the photos you take.
 Their reactions to different situations and different subjects are usually pretty entertaining.
 Try to show it with the help of photos.

 The secret to all good photos is planning.
 If you know your pet is sleepier during a certain time of the day it would be best to take advantage of that moment.
 If your pet is too hyper it will be hard to get a good shot.
 They will likely come out blurry.

 A helper is always appreciated.
-If you can have someone to hold a treat out while you snap a shot it can be very helpful.
-Specially if your subject is still young.
+If you can have someone to hold a treat out while you take some pictures it will probably help out.

 Whether your aim is to simply frame that perfect photo of your pet or to get a pet portrait if you follow these tips you can't go wrong.
 Practice makes perfect.
 If you don't get the photo you wanted the first time around don't get discouraged you can always try again another day.